 - Botulinum toxin has been used but a double-blind trial indicated it was not effective

 Physical therapy with repetitive exercises and stretches for the upper back has been reported to be effective.

-- While sitting, cross arms and bend forwards to stretch upper back
+- While sitting, cross arms and bend forward to stretch the upper back.

-- Rotate upper body left and right until stretch is felt and hold
+- >Rotate upper body left and right until a stretch is felt and hold.